AA-Hamza/anycast_detector/README.md

 ```

 I am using aws lambda (serverless) for deployment. you can use the serverless.yaml (serverless framework) to deploy your own versions
+That is why I am using tcp ping instead of regular ICMP

 example .env